McConnell relives long public safety career in new book

 When McConnell succeeded his father as sheriff, he was working with a tiny staff that never got any larger than 50 deputies and jailers during his administration.
 On the other hand, as head of security concerns at the 1996 Olympic games in Atlanta, McConnell supervised closer to 30,000 law enforcement personnel.

-During his long career in law enforcement, McConnel went from chasing after good ol' boy moonshiners to stalking the Centennial Park bomber.
-In between, he help cut thousands of marijuana plants and watched as the illicit drug trade turned to more hard core, highly addictive substances that ruined peoples lives in a hurry.
+During his long career in law enforcement, McConnell went from chasing after good ol' boy moonshiners to stalking the Centennial Park bomber.
+In between, he helped cut thousands of marijuana plants and watched as the illicit drug trade turned to more hard core, highly addictive substances that ruined peoples lives in a hurry.

 And don't forget about the 13 capital murder trials that he had a role in as sheriff in Chattooga County.